pollyv/pollyv/README.md

 =====================================================================================================================================

 ### 👩‍💻 About me:
-I am a novice web developer.
-My path began in 2022, when I tried to learn Python, but then I got hooked up on web development.
-So, since September 2023 I have been studying it at the Yandex Practicum courses.
-I am open to all communications regarding my work.
+I am a junior frontend developer with experience in web development, specializing in Vue.js.
+My programming journey began in 2022 when I was learning Python, but I quickly became interested in web development.
+Since September 2023, I have been honing my skills at Yandex Practicum, working on various projects and gaining practical experience in real applications.
+Now I work as a junior frontend developer in a company that deals with video analytics.
+I actively develop and support commercial projects using Vue.js, Nuxt.js and modern frontend technologies.
+I am always open to new challenges and collaborations in the field of frontend development.

 ---